oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 3. Under **Parameters** tab, click **Add Parameter** and add the following parameter:

+    The `ITEM_ID` parameter connects this tool to the item selected from `get_stocks_at_risk`.
+This keeps the conversation grounded in the exact inventory item instead of relying only on item names typed by the user.

     | Parameter | Description | Data Type | Required |
     | --- | --- | --- | --- |
     | `ITEM_ID` | Selected item identifier. | NUMBER | Yes |